 An “optimal” portfolio can then be obtained by choosing the value of p which maximizes the volatility adjusted return, E(Z) – Var(Z)/2.

-This problem can be solved with the Solver in Excel.
+This problem can be solved with calculus if you want a formula or the Solver in Excel to solve the the optimal weights in particular situation.

 For example, the optimal Disney-Exxon portfolio is .52 Disney + .48 Exxon yielding a volatility adjusted return of .0158 (only a small improvement).